jocelinoFG017/Trabalho-Final-SI-2021/files/LastUpdate.md

-## Update 04
+## Update 05

 Game: Naski

-Version: 0.4
+Version: 0.5
 ### <b><i>1.
 What's new ?</i></b>
+- New buttons to interact.
-- New language added: Japanese.
+- New tematic main background.
-- Main music added.
+- New bakcground music
-- Dialogue system it's working.
+- </somethinHERE/>

 ### <b><i>2.
 Details</i></b>

- - Some unnecessary and redundant files removed.
+ - Some unnecessary and redundant files removed II.
+ - Javali dead animation it was colored.
+ - Translations in menu are completed.
+ - Font: Montral Regular in use now.
+ - Music: East to the east rocks is on.

- - BOSS Javali: New colored Sprites added.
+ - Music Control config added.

- - Common Enemy: Javali->Colored Sprites added(Walk Animation)

- - Oca Design changed(Sprite color).
- - Oca now have an animation.
+ - Player support have a link now.
+ -

- - Some bug fixed.
+ - Some much bug fixed.

 ### <b><i>3.
 Bugs:</b> Related and Solved</i>